ipfs/specs/src/http-gateways/gateway-detection.md

     affiliation:
         name: Shipyard
         url: https://ipshipyard.com
+thanks:
+  - name: Daniel Norman
+    github: 2color
 tags: ['httpGateways', 'integratingHttpGateways']
 order: 99
 ---

 ## Introduction

-This document defines conventions for how applications can identify available IPFS gateway, and how IPFS gateway implementations can signal own endpoint to client applications.
+This document defines conventions for how applications can identify an available IPFS Gateway, and how IPFS Gateway implementations can signal their own endpoint to client applications.

 ## Specification

-There are two ways of hinting user-preferred gateway URL:
+There are two ways of hinting the user-preferred gateway URL:

 - Setting the `IPFS_GATEWAY` environment variable
 - Creating a `gateway` file at a well-known path